Tshering Tobgay: Early life and education

-Tobgay was born into a family of six brothers.
+Tobgay was born on 19 September 1965 in Kalimpong, India, into a family of six brothers.
 Both of his parents helped develop the country of Bhutan.
 Tobgay's father was one of the first soldiers of the Royal Bhutan Army, while his mother participated in the construction of the first road connecting Bhutan to India.

 Tobgay attended secondary schooling at the Dr. Graham's Homes School in Kalimpong, India, in the eastern Himalayas.

 In 1990, Tobgay received a Bachelor of Science in mechanical engineering from the University of Pittsburgh's Swanson School of Engineering after obtaining a scholarship from the United Nations.
 Tobgay also completed a master's degree in public administration from the John F. Kennedy School of Government at Harvard University in 2004.

+Prior to joining politics, he was serving in the Royal Government of Bhutan as the Director from 2003 to 2007.

 Personal life

 Tobgay married Tashi Doma in 1998, and has two children.
 He is an avid cyclist and enjoys fitness, gym and yoga.

 Career

 Tobgay was a civil servant before he engaged in politics.
 He started his career in 1991 with the Technical and Vocational Education Section (TVES) of the Education Division in Bhutan.
-After his stint with the TVES from 1991 to 1999, Tobgay created and led the National Technical Training Authority (NTTA) from 1999 to 2003.
+After his stint with the TVES from 1991 to 1999, Tobgay created and led the National Technical Training Authority (NTTA) as its Director from May 10, 1999 to June 30, 2003.

-Tobgay also served from 2003 to 2007 in the Ministry of Labour and Human Resources as the director of the Human Resources department.
+Tobgay also served from July 1, 2003 to February 1, 2007. in the Ministry of Labour and Human Resources as the director of the Human Resources department.
 Tobgay resigned from the Ministry of Labour in February 2007 and entered politics to serve his duties for the reigning king, who established democracy in 2008.
-After the election in 2013, Tobgay became the Prime Minister of Bhutan through a secret ballot.